Samreay/Samreay/content/reviews/how_to_defeat_a_demon_king_in_ten_easy_steps/index.md

 ---
 title:  "A Review of Andrew Rowes's How to Defeat a Demon King in Ten Easy Steps.
 Hilarious love letter to Zelda."
-short_title: "How to Defeat a Demon King in Ten Easy Steps"
 description: "Hilarious LitRPG.
-Short, tongue-in-cheek parody of the genre, it's great fun."
-long_description: "A love letter to Zelda, this story is a humorous LitRPG take on if an actual video game story came to life."
+A love letter to Zelda, this story is a humorous LitRPG take on if an actual video game story came to life."
 date: 2022-01-12
 categories: [reviews]
 review: B